One Lovely Life

 8. Get ready to roll out your dough.
 Place a piece of parchment paper down on the counter and very lightly flour it with 1 Tbsp. flour or less.

-10. Dip your cookie cutter into flour and use the cookie cutter to punch out your shapes.
+10. Dip your cookie cutter into flour and use cookie cutters to punch out your shapes.
 (Try to put the cutouts close together to avoid waste and to cut down on the number of times you’ll need to re-roll the dough.)

 11. Transfer any cutouts to a prepared baking sheet.
-When you can’t get any more shapes out of the dough, gather all the scraps and re-roll them out using the same steps above.
+When you can’t get any more shapes out of the dough, scrape together all the scraps and re-roll them out using the same steps above.

 12. Repeat steps 8-11 with the second disc of dough.